 Best for: Gen-Z pop, social-media-native tracks

 Write a bilingual code-switch pop lyric structured as a WeChat thread between two friends.
 Theme: planning a weekend trip.
-Switch rule: each line is one message; Mandarin base with English internet slang (lol, fr, lit, low-key).
+Switch rule: each line is one message; Mandarin base in characters with English internet slang (lol, fr, lit, low-key).
 Mood: playful.
 18 lines.
-Provide pinyin for Mandarin clauses.
+Add pinyin under each Mandarin line.

 9. Singlish-style ZH-EN-Malay blend